modir/using-laminas-framework-book/version2/docs/filters.md

-# Transforming Input Data with Filters {#filters}
+# Transforming Input Data with Filters

 In this chapter, we will provide an overview of standard filters that can be used with your web forms.
 A filter is a class which takes some input data, processes it, and produces some output data.
 We will also show how to write a custom filter.

-I> In general, you can even use filters *outside* forms to process an arbitrary data.
+> In general, you can even use filters *outside* forms to process an arbitrary data.
-I> For example, filters may be used in a controller action to transform the data passed I> as GET and/or POST variables to certain format.
+> For example, filters may be used in a controller action to transform the data passed
+> as GET and/or POST variables to certain format.

 Laminas components covered in this chapter: